Summary

 PRIMARY OUTCOMES:

-1. To assess the feasibility of Meaning and Purpose therapy combined with ketamine (K-MaP) in demoralized participants.
+1. To assess the feasibility of Meaning and Purpose therapy combined with oral ketamine (K-MaP) in demoralized participants.

 SECONDARY OUTCOMES: